tpinotti/ybyra/README.md

 - `bcftools`
 - `ete3 <= 3.1.3` (only for plotting)

 A conda env file with these dependencies is provided in `workflow/envs/ybyra.yaml`.
-Use for instance `micromamba create -f workflow/envs/ybyra.yaml -n ybyra` (or your preferred conda-like tool) to create an environment, and `micromamba activate ybyra` to activate it prior to running the steps explained below.
+Use for instance `micromamba create -f workflow/envs/ybyra.yaml -n ybyra` (or your preferred conda-like tool) to create an environment, and `micromamba activate ybyra` to activate it prior to running the steps below.

 ## Getting Started

 ### 1. Get ybyra

-To run ybyra, clone this repository or copy the `src/`, `trees/` and `configs/` folders into your working directory, as well as `ybyra.v03.smk`.
+To run ybyra, clone this repository or download a stable [release version](https://github.com/tpinotti/ybyra/releases) or the latest update from the green "Code" button above via ["Download ZIP"](https://github.com/tpinotti/ybyra/archive/refs/heads/main.zip).

 ### 2. Create your  `units.tsv`

 Prepare a tab-separated `units.tsv` file, listing your samples and bam paths:

 ### `units.tsv`